ManuConcepBrito/TalkToMeIn/README.md

 ## Description

 Bot designed to facilitate language learning through Telegram.
-Using the power of OpenAI's GPT-4 and ElevenLabs, you can chat in your target language or practice your listening skills!
+Using OpenAI's GPT-4 and ElevenLabs, you can chat in your target language or practice your listening skills!
 Additionally, this bot allows you to save new vocabulary directly to a Notion database.

 ## Getting Started